-The Board is currently comprised of four members.
+The Board is currently comprised of four members: Heman Chao, Sławomir Majewski, Artur Gabor and Ireneusz Fafara.
 Of these, three are independent within the meaning of National Policy 58-201 Corporate Governance Guidelines ("NP 58-201").
-The independent directors are Sylwester Cacek, Sławomir Majewski and Artur Gabor.
+The independent directors are Sławomir Majewski, Artur Gabor and Ireneusz Fafara.

-Andreas Kandziora serves as an observer to the Board.
-In that capacity, Mr. Kandziora has the right to receive notice of and attend at meetings of the Board and its committees but he does not have the right to vote on any matter or to table any proposals for a vote by the Board or any of its committees, nor does Mr. Kandziora have the right to receive notice of or attend at any in camera meetings or sessions of meetings of the independent members of the Board or any of its committees.
-Mr. Kandziora is not entitled to any payment for his service as an observer unless the Board determines otherwise.
-Mr. Kandziora is not independent of Helix as a result of his interest in ACM Alpha Management Consulting Est., which provides investor relations and advisory services to Helix.
+Andreas Kandziora served as an observer to the Board until August 22, 2019.
+In that capacity, Mr. Kandziora had the right to receive notice of and attend at meetings of the Board and its committees but he did not have the right to vote on any matter or to table any proposals for a vote by the Board or any of its committees, nor did Mr. Kandziora have the right to receive notice of or attend at any in camera meetings or sessions of meetings of the independent members of the Board or any of its committees.
+Mr. Kandziora was not entitled to any payment for his service as an observer.
+Mr. Kandziora was not independent of Helix as a result of his interest in ACM Alpha Management Consulting Est., which provides investor relations and advisory services to Helix.
 See "Compensation of Directors" and "Position Descriptions - Observer to the Board" for additional information.